 Sure, I clean more than any other person in this household, but not because it’s my sole responsibility.
 It’s because I spend more time at home than my husband and I am generally more capable than my kids. 😜

-But it’s everyone’s responsibility to clean up the house because we all live here and benefit from living here.
+But it’s everyone’s responsibility to clean up the house because we all live here and benefit from living here.👉 Overwhelmed by a messy house and don’t know where to start?
+Grab this free decluttering checklist and learn the one thing that’s keeping you from decluttering your home.

 #2: Determine how many toys your kids need